ReinV/SCOPE/README.md

 - The 'plots' folder contains the html files of the interactive plots.
 Mass is shown on the y-axis and logP is shown on the x-axis.
  The color intensity is log scaled.

- - In the 'searches_by_year' folder, data of all publications per year can be found.
-This data is used to perform tfidf normalization.
-Not on this repository, might be added later (2019/12/11)
+ - The 'searches_by_year' folder should contain results of all annotated publications per year (or decade).
+This data is used to perform TFIDF normalization, but can also be used to study research trends without having to repeat the searches.
+The necessary files are avaiable on the OSF companion project [here](https://osf.io/pvwu2/).
+Not all years need to be present - SCOPE will read all files in the folder and use these for normalization.

 ## Scripts
 In the toolbox are python scripts for the "query search to visualization" workflow, but also scripts that make/update files that are used for visualization (see run only once scripts).